open-contracting/kingfisher-collect/docs/spiders.rst

      - Description
      - Format
    * - ``from_date``
      - Download data from this date onward.
 The spider might describe specific semantics (e.g. the relevant date is the date the contract was signed).
+Otherwise, the relevant date is the release date.
      - See spider
    * - ``until_date``
      - Download data until this date.
 The spider might describe specific semantics (e.g. the relevant date is the date the contract was signed).
+Otherwise, the relevant date is the release date.
      - See spider
    * - ``year``
      - Download data from this year.